Managing Access to the Customer Portal: To Create User Roles for a Customer’s Employees

-MYOB Advanced provides the predefined Portal User role, which allows users to view and work with the company profile and company documents, including contracts and financial documents.
+MYOB Acumatica provides the predefined Portal User role, which allows users to view and work with the company profile and company documents, including contracts and financial documents.
 A user with this role can create, modify, or delete contacts associated with the company.
 These are powerful access rights that you might want to avoid assigning to everyone in a customer's company.
 You can create another role with restricted access to contact creation.

 Story

 Suppose that your company wants to have different access rights for users of the Customer Portal.
-You want to have two roles for the Customer Portal users: one for administrators of customer organizations (Customer Admin), and another for users of customer organizations (Customer User).
-You need to create a new role based on a copy of the existing Portal User role and specify the proper access rights to some of the forms.
+You need to create two user roles for the Customer Portal users: one for administrators of the customer (Customer Admin), and another for users of the customer (Customer User).

 Configuration Overview